-This legislation ensures physician associates/assistants (PAs) and several other professions are included in the “professional” tier for federal student loans by codifying into law the definition of “professional degree” currently in regulation.
+This legislation ensures physician associates/assistants (PAs) and several other professions are included in the “professional” tier for federal student loans by codifying into law the definition of “professional degree” previously in regulation.
 It also lists programs considered “professional” under this definition to include PAs, as well as nursing, physical therapy, occupational therapy and other professions, consistent with the language and intent of the provision Congress enacted as part of The Working Families Tax Cut Act (H.R.
 1, also known as the “One Big Beautiful Bill Act”).

 It is critical that you urge your Member of Congress to cosponsor HR 6718, and ensure that PAs have access to the loans they need to afford their professional studies and take care of patients.